AzureCloudMonk/log-analytics-relay/README.md

 ![Deployment Outputs](images/deployment_outputs.png)

-Then,simply visit the Notifications tab within Chef Automate in order to add your custom notification to Chef Automate.
+Then, simply visit the Notifications tab within Chef Automate in order to add your custom notification to Chef Automate.

 ![Notifications view](images/notifications0.png)